passwd

 data that needs to be available longer than a batch job run and/or

 needs to be shared between nodes.
-The /scratch
+The /work

-is shared between all nodes and access to it is slow.
+shared between all nodes and access to it is slower than to a

 ---|---|---|---|---|---|---|---|